 IN CHRIST MINISTRIES - The Grace Life

 For us, it always comes back to Christ BEING our life.
-The church has traditionally taught people to follow him, admire him, stand in awe of him, feel guilty about his sacrifice, sing about being lost without him, examine ourselves on account of him, BUT RARELY are we taught that HE is living, breathing, sustaining our every moment and speaking to us as believers with His power resonating within us.
+The church has traditionally taught people to follow him, admire him, stand in awe of him, feel guilty about his sacrifice, sing about being lost without him, examine ourselves on account of him, BUT RARELY are we taught that HE is living, breathing, sustaining our every moment and speaking to us as believers with His power resonating within us in a plain and simple way.
 Our ministry aches to share this urgent message that the Gospels and Letters reveal and explain.
 The Holy Spirit is the teacher, and He will do His work, if we would just get out of the way.

 Four years ago we began watching Flatirons messages in our home; later at our ministry building-our group grew.
 We moved to the Community Center when we left our ministry building and more were added.
 In April of 2017 we moved to the Midway Theater and the outreach has gained momentum.
 Those who are seeking to bump into Jesus have found something that speaks candidly to them, and they have in turn, have invited their friends to "Come and See."
 We invite you to see if Flatirons is right for you.
 It's your turn to come and see.
 Sundays at 8:45 AM at the Midway Theater in Burlington, Colorado.